mysterymath/lcc6502/README.md

 ### [Requirements](Requirements.md)

-The C standard, the nature of the processor, and the nature of each target platform will place specific requirements on the implementation.
+The C standard, the nature of the processor, and the nature of each target platform each place specific requirements on the implementation.
 Any non-trivial requirements are collected here.

 ### [Implementation-Defined Behavior](Implementation_Defined_Behavior.md)